abhijeet-godspeed/notes/QA-Engineer-v2/n.md

 ```

 ### Step 2: Fill the `Testing Framework` Section
-- Get the testing framework name from the `qa-context.json` file and fill in the Testing Framework section of the test strategy.
+- Get the testing framework name from the `qa-context.json` file and fill in the Testing Framework section.

 ### Step 3: Fill the `Test Cases` Section